FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 	<figcaption>SSAA sample patterns. <a href="https://en.wikipedia.org/wiki/Supersampling#Supersampling_patterns">Source</a></figcaption>
 </figure>

 In fact, some of the best implementations were [discovered by vendors on accident](https://web.archive.org/web/20180716171211/https://naturalviolence.webs.com/sgssaa.htm), like [SGSSAA](https://www.youtube.com/watch?v=ntlYwrbUlWo).
-There are also ways in which SSAA can make your scene look *worse*.
+There are also ways in which SSAA can make your scene look _worse_.
 Depending on implementation, SSAA messes with [mip-map](https://en.wikipedia.org/wiki/Mipmap) calculations.
 As a result the mip-map lod-bias may need adjustment, as explained in the [article above](https://web.archive.org/web/20180716171211/https://naturalviolence.webs.com/sgssaa.htm).

 ## MSAA

 [MSAA](https://en.wikipedia.org/wiki/Multisample_anti-aliasing) is super sampling, but only at the edges of triangles or textures edges if "[Alpha to Coverage](https://bgolus.medium.com/anti-aliased-alpha-test-the-esoteric-alpha-to-coverage-8b177335ae4f)" is enabled.
 MSAA is implemented by the graphics card in-hardware by the graphics vendors and what is supported depends on hardware.
 In the select box below you can choose different MSAA levels to Anti-Alias our circle.

 Your hardware [may support up to MSAA x64](https://opengl.gpuinfo.org/displaycapability.php?name=GL_MAX_SAMPLES), but what is available here is implementation defined.
 WebGL 1 doesn't support MSAA at all, which is why the next windows will initialize a [WebGL 2](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext) context.
-In WebGL NVIDIA limits MSAA to 8x, even if more is supported.
-On smartphones you will most likely get 4x.
+In WebGL NVIDIA limits MSAA to 8x on Windows, even if more is supported, whilst on Linux no such limit is in place.
+On smartphones you will get exactly 4x, as discussed below.

 <div class="center-child">
 <select id="MSAA">.